ValentinKarnaukhov/OpenCodeConform/language/css/code_style/css_code_style_en.md

 ## Code Formatting
 ### Property Declaration
-Each property must be decleared on a new line.
+Each property must be declared on a new line.
 This makes the code readable and consistent.

 Every property declaration must end with a semicolon even if it is the last declaration in a CSS ruleset.